 Panasonic LX10 versus Canon G9 X Mark II

-The Panasonic Lumix DMC-LX10 (called Panasonic LX15 in some regions) and the Canon PowerShot G9 X Mark II are two digital cameras that were revealed to the public, respectively, in September 2016 and January 2017.
+The Panasonic Lumix DMC-LX10 (called Panasonic LX15 in some regions) and the Canon PowerShot G9 X Mark II are two digital cameras that were officially introduced, respectively, in September 2016 and January 2017.
 Both the LX10 and the G9X Mark II are fixed lens compact cameras that are equipped with an one-inch sensor.
 Both cameras offer a resolution of 20 megapixel.

-The side-by-side display below illustrates the physical size and weight of the Panasonic LX10 and the Canon G9 X Mark II.
-Three consecutive views from the front, the top, and the rear side are shown.
-All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the LX10 – represents the basis for the calculations across all the size and weight measures).
+The physical size and weight of the Panasonic LX10 and the Canon G9 X Mark II are illustrated in the side-by-side display below.
+Three successive views from the front, the top, and the rear are shown.
+All size dimensions are rounded to the nearest millimeter.
+You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the LX10 – represents the basis or 100 percent across all the size and weight measures).